toshi-search/Toshi/README.md

  Such Relevance, Much Index, Many Search, Wow

  INFO  toshi::index > Indexes: []
- INFO  gotham::start >  Gotham listening on http://[::1]:8080 with 12 threads
 ```

 You can verify Toshi is running with: